nvdias0/raspbiandev/README.md

 # raspbiandev

-native raspberry pi compilation in LibreELEC with docker
+Native raspberry pi compilation in LibreELEC with docker

 Tested in LibreELEC and osmc.
 Docker must be installed.

-Just download, extract and run script.
-It will create the docker image if needed and run a container.
+Includes:

-The container bash starts in directory
+- raspbian jester
-    /development
+- vc bins and libs
-that will map from the host
+- basic dev tools for raspberry pi compilation
-    ~/development
+- starts in /development that will map from the host ~/development

 ## download and extract
     wget https://github.com/nvdias0/raspbiandev/archive/refs/heads/main.zip